Do Isopods Need Light?

 Lighting in Bioactive Enclosures

-In bioactive terrariums, lighting is often used to support plants rather than the isopods themselves.
+In bioactive terrariums, lighting is typically used to support plants rather than the isopods themselves.

 Isopods usually adapt well to these environments as long as there are shaded areas where they can hide during brighter periods.